 For this project a solver in OpenFOAM® was developed, which is based on the Euler-Lagrangian approach.
 The multiphase flow in a hydraulic tank is assumed to be a dispersed two-phase flow consisting of fluid and particles.
 The fluid represents the continuous liquid carrier phase (oil) and the particles represent the dispersed gas phase (air bubbles).

 The direct use of complex CFD models is only possible to a limited extent for the analysis of the tank due to long computing times and the required knowledge.
-With a so-called meta model, the target value (here air share at the outlet of the tank) can be predicted with sufficient accuracy in the range of milliseconds.
-Such a metamodel is being developed within the context of this research project.
+With a so-called meta model, the target value (here air ratio at the outlet of the tank) can be predicted with sufficient accuracy in the range of milliseconds.
+Such a metamodel was developed within the context of this research project.

 The DoE method is used to select a more efficient experimental field.
 The aim is to select a trial field that provides a maximum amount of information with a minimum number of trials.
 This provides the complex relationships between the factors and the target value.
-The metamodel is obtained from the data determined on the basis of a test field.
+The metamodel is obtained from the data determined on the basis of the CFD simulations.

-The multi-phase metamodel of the tank should be able to be implemented as an independent component module in 1D simulation software (for example AMESim or DSHplus).
-For this purpose, an FMU model is provided from the multi-phase tank model with the help of FMI, which can be used by any 1D simulation program.
+The multi-phase metamodel of the tank was implemented as an independent component module in 1D simulation software.
+For this purpose, an FMU model was provided from the multi-phase tank model with the help of FMI, which can be used by any 1D simulation program.

-The accuracy of the formed meta model is assessed by the validation calculations and if necessary model optimizations are performed with the existing methods.
-Finally, the influence of the factors on the target variable can be determined with a sensitivity analysis.
+The accuracy of the formed meta model was assessed by the validation calculations and if necessary model optimizations were performed with the existing methods.
+Finally, the influence of the factors on the target variable was determined with a sensitivity analysis.
 The developed metamodel is the multi-phase tank model.

 The IGF project 19612 N / 1 of the Forschungsvereinigung Stahlanwendung e.
-V. -FOSTA, Sohnstraße 65, 40237 Düsseldorf was funded via the AiF as part of the programme for the promotion of joint industrial research (IGF) by the Federal Ministry of Economics and Energy on the basis of a resolution of the German Bundestag.
+V. -FOSTA, Sohnstraße 65, 40237 Düsseldorf was funded via the AiF as part of the programme for the promotion of joint industrial research (IGF) by the Federal Ministry of Economic Affairs and Climate Action on the basis of a resolution of the German Bundestag.

 Simulations were carried out with computing resources granted by RWTH Aachen University in project rwth0344.